 This little corner of my yard used to be completely empty and boring, and now it’s functional and beautiful.
 I keep pinching myself over the whole thing because I still can’t believe I did it.

 This post will detail every single step I took to build this DIY paver and pea gravel patio.
-If you’d like to see it styled, click here for that reveal!
 And, be sure to read all the way to the bottom for all of the other posts in this backyard makeover series – it’s a doozy!

 Let’s do this thing.